Menu Close

 Seatone supported UNEP-CEP and the Caribbean Marine Protected Area Managers Network and Forum (CaMPAM) through design, coordination and pilot launch of a Mentorship Program for Caribbean Marine Protected Area Managers.
 Seatone helped recruit senior level Caribbean resource managers and conservation practitioners, and then facilitated a one-week workshop with these mentors to collaboratively design the program framework, medium term strategy and pilot launch implementation plan.
 Several regional conservation leaders offered additional input to the program framework during a strategic planning session at the 66th annual meeting of Gulf and Caribbean Fisheries Institute.
 Seatone then coordinated initial launch of the program in 2014, which resulted in the successful matching of three mentor/mentee pairs who went on to jointly develop mentoring agreements and initiate activities that are enhancing mentee professional competency and associated organizational development.
 Read the Mentorship Program Concept that Seatone developed for UNEP-CEP to learn more about the program.

-Design/Facilitation of a National Protected Area Network Management Effectiveness Evaluation, The Bahamas
+National Protected Area Network Management Effectiveness Evaluation, The Bahamas

 Bahamas Environment, Science and Technology Commission